steveloughran/speculate/doc/java_and_meltdown.md

-Once you have uncovered a copy of the DLL from somewhere, you can Built with `maven install` or the IDE, and then executed with
+Once you have uncovered a copy of the DLL from somewhere, you can build this module with `maven install` or the IDE, and then execute it with

 ```bash
 java -XX:+UnlockDiagnosticVMOptions -XX:+PrintAssembly -jar target/speculation-1.0-SNAPSHOT.jar 10000 > target/out.asm